Pension savings plans

 When you set up a long-term savings plan using KBC Touch or KBC Mobile, you automatically save a twelfth of your personal maximum amount every month by standing order.

 Yes, provided that you don't save more than your personal maximum amount.
+You are responsible for keeping an eye on this maximum figure.

 No. You can never save more than the capped amount set by the government.